 Plus, something to consider is what if something happens to you?
 You need your loved ones to be able to access certain websites, like bank accounts, etc. to deal with financial or other issues, and how will they know without a helpful reference guide such as this?

 Above I've already given you a free form you can use when you organize passwords.
-However, there are also other options you can consider, including more formal notebooks which are already created for you, software applications, and apps for your smart phones or tablets.
+However, there are also other options you can consider, including more formal notebooks which are already created for you (such as the one on the right), software applications, and apps for your smart phones or tablets.